 Premier evening street food market

-What is the best time of year to visit attractions in Brunei?
+When is the best season to visit attractions in Brunei?

 February to April is the driest and most comfortable period.
 June-September also has good weather.
 Avoid November-January (monsoon season).